LibrariesHacked/librarieshacked-web-content/apis/nhschoices.md

 ApiUrl: http://www.nhs.uk/aboutNHSChoices/professionals/syndication/Pages/Webservices.aspx
 Format: XML
 ApiDisplayPage: true
-*/
+---

-although not an API directly dealing with library data, in 2013 the SCL (society of chief librarians) announced the 4 *universal offers*, '*the four key areas of service which our customers and our stakeholders see as being integral to a 21st century library service.*'  these were digital, information, reading, and health. so with that in mind, this API is one that would be very appropriate to mix in during a library hack.
+although not an API directly dealing with library data, in 2013 the SCL (society of chief librarians) announced the 4 **universal offers**:

+<blockquote>the four key areas of service which our customers and our stakeholders see as being integral to a 21st century library service.</blockquote>

+these were digital, information, reading, and **health**. so with that in mind, this API is one that would be very appropriate to mix in during a library hack.

 ## what data is available?
 there is a lot of NHS based data available from this API.  this includes: